Warxcell/files/README.md

 ### PersistentPathStrategy

 Use persisted pathname in file.
 Useful if you want to generate completely random path for each file.
-(For example UUID v4).
+(For example UUID v4) or you just want the path to the file persisted for some reason.
 Expects instanceof `Arxy\FilesBundle\Model\PathAwareFile`.
 It's your responsibility to handle the path itself.
-You can do that with custom `Arxy\FilesBundle\ModelFactory` (recommended) or specific data layer (ORM, prePersist event).
+You  can do that with custom `Arxy\FilesBundle\ModelFactory` (recommended) or use built in Event Listener, which will set the pathname on upload (`Arxy\FilesBundle\EventListener\PathAwareListener`)

+### UUID V4 Strategy:
+Generates random path.

 ## Migrating between naming strategy.